walescript/Student-Management-API/README.md

 7. When these operations have been completed , navigate upwards to the top right corner and select 'Logout'

-In this code, comments have been put in place to allow users of the API to determine how the administrator authentication and authorization should be handled.
+In the admin section of the code, comments have been put in place to allow users of the API to determine how the administrator authentication and authorization should be handled.
 The comments explain that the @admin_required() decorator should be uncommented after registering the first admin.
 This decorator ensures that only an existing admin can register a new admin account on the app.

 Similarly, the @admin_required() decorator is also mentioned in the comments for the get() and put() methods of the GetUpdateDeleteAdmins class, indicating that these endpoints should also only be accessible by existing admins.
 The comments explain how these methods can be used to retrieve, update, and delete admin accounts by ID, and that only the specific admin associated with the account should have access to these methods.